Leoj030/point-of-sale/server/README.md

 ## Overview

-This server provides a RESTful API for authentication and inventory management.
+This server provides a RESTful API for authentication, user management, and inventory management.
 All endpoints accept and return data in **JSON format**.

 ### Response Format